Travis Scott: Astroworld Festival crowd crush

 On November 5, 2021, at least ten people died and hundreds were injured in a crowd crush moving toward the stage during Scott's performance at the Astroworld Festival in NRG Park in his hometown of Houston, Texas.
 On the first night, a crowd crush occurred, resulting in the cancellation of the second night of the festival.
 In video footage of the incident, Scott is seen continuing to perform despite chants from the crowd pleading for him to stop; observing at least one audience member had been hurt, then ordering security for a brief moment to "help, jump in real quick, keep going", only to continue with the rest of the show for the following hour; encouraging people to "get wild" and "crazy", despite an ambulance passing through the crowd that was pulling out lifeless bodies.
 Victims killed ranged from 9 to 27 years old.

 Shortly after, a lawsuit was announced by the concertgoers.
 It was started by Kristian Paredes, who filed for $1,000,000 due to the injuries he received.
 On June 29, 2023, a Texas grand jury declined to indict Scott in a criminal probe of the crowd surge.

 Nebula assault allegations

 On March 1, 2023, Scott was performing at Nebula, a nightclub in New York City, alongside Don Toliver when a sound technician, identified only as Mark, asked Scott to lower the music as it was too loud for the venue's size.
 Scott reportedly responded by giving Mark the middle finger and punching him in the head, resulting in Mark needing medical attention and police being called to the scene around 3:25 a.m.
-Scott had reportedly been drinking alcohol and damaged $12,000 in the club's sound equipment before he left the premises.
+Scott had reportedly been drinking alcohol and damaged $12,000 worth of sound equipment in the club before he left the premises.
 The New York City Police Department (NYPD) issued a warrant for Scott's arrest in relation to the incident on March 2, 2023.
 The matter was resolved with a settlement reached and the NYPD not pressing any charges.